 Note: The lawyer's information is used to fill in the Filer’s information within the application, and the associated backsheets.

 - File Type: Make sure to select the right application type

 - Testate/Intestate: The toggle options will generate additional fields and questions within the form.

 - Small Estate: Select the toggle option for small estate files.

 - Application Type: Confirm the correct application form has selected.

 - Courthouse: This is the courthouse that you will be submitting the application to.
-The user within the field to start searching or can select the courthouse in question from the drop-down.

 - Default Jurat: In-Person, Remote (Same City as Commissioner) or Remote (Different City as Commissioner)